 Conversion Technology, Inc. (CTI) is experienced in identifying and reducing hazards from combustible dust at industrial facilities.
+CTI is a principal member on NFPA 61: Standard for Agricultural and Food Processing Facilities and NFPA 664: Standard for Wood Processing and Wood Working.
 Our licensed Professional Engineers are knowledgeable of NFPA and OSHA standards and are available to assist you.

 Combustible Dust Hazard Analysis

-A Combustible Dust Hazard Analysis is used to systematically identify when and where dust explosion and flash fire hazards can exist, and to evaluate the potential consequences, in order to assess the level of risk in a facility and determine the adequacy of the current safeguards.
+NFPA 652: Standard on the Fundamentals of Combustible Dust was the first standard to introduce the requirements of a Dust Hazard Analysis (DHA).
+Under the current standards, the majority of existing facilities have until September 7, 2020, to complete a DHA for their facilities.
+Additionally, the standards require revalidating DHAs every 5 years and completing a DHA prior to the startup of new processes.
+The DHA is used to systematically identify when and where dust explosion and flash fire hazards can exist, and to evaluate the potential consequences, in order to assess the level of risk in a facility and determine the adequacy of the current safeguards.
 CTI’s engineers have the specialized knowledge of combustible dust hazards needed to analyze the hazards in your facility.
 We can:

 - Evaluate combustible dust handling and generating processes at a facility

 - Identify potential failure modes and ignition sources